-[40] In keeping with this duty of candour, there is, in my opinion, a duty for an applicant to make sure that when making an application, the documents are complete and accurate.
+In keeping with this duty of candour, there is, in my opinion, a duty for an applicant to make sure that when making an application, the documents are complete and accurate.
 It is too easy to later claim innocence and blame a third party when, as in the present case, the application form clearly stated that language results were to be attached, and the form was signed by the applicants.
 It is only in exceptional cases where an applicant can demonstrate that they honestly and reasonably believed that they were not withholding material information, where "the knowledge of which was beyond their control", that an applicant may be able to take advantage of an exception to the application of section 40(1)(a).
 This is not such a case.

-- [41] The applicants allege that they had no knowledge of the misrepresentation and wish to exonerate themselves by blaming their immigration consultant.
-In essence, they submit that the fraudulence of their immigration consultant should serve as a defence to the application of section 40(1)(a). - [42] In response to this submission, I adopt the argument of the respondents, that the decisions in Cao v Canada (Minister of Citizenship and Immigration), 2010 FC 450, and Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, require that an applicant be held responsible for the contents of an application which he or she has signed. - [43] Justice Mosley's comments at paragraph 16 of Haque, above, are instructive: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
+- [43] The applicant alleges that he had no knowledge of the misrepresentation and wishes to exonerate himself by blaming his immigration consultant.
+In essence, he submits that the fraudulence of his immigration consultant should serve as a defence to the application of section 40(1)(a). - [44] In response to this submission, I adopt the argument of the respondents, that the decisions in Cao v Canada (Minister of Citizenship and Immigration), 2010 FC 450, and Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, require that an applicant be held responsible for the contents of an application which he or she has signed. - [45] Justice Mosley's comments at paragraph 16 of Haque, above, are instructive: - [16] The applicant was in Bangladesh at the time the updated application was submitted.
 He admitted during the phone conversation on May 26th that he "could have signed the blank form for the consultant".
 The new form had further discrepancies.
 The applicant apparently chose to rely on the consultant to submit the required information without personally verifying that it was accurate.

-The applicants in this case chose to rely on their consultant.
-The principal applicant does not recall whether she signed it and does not claim to have reviewed it.
-It would be contrary to the applicant's duty of candour to permit the applicant to rely now on her failure to review her own application.
-It was her responsibility to ensure her application was truthful and complete-she was negligent in performing this duty.
+The applicant in this case chose to rely on his consultant.
+The applicant acknowledges having signed his application.
+It would be contrary to the applicant's duty of candour to permit the applicant to rely now on his failure to review his own application.
+It was his responsibility to ensure his application was truthful and complete-he was negligent in performing this duty.